 Such clauses may be customized to fit particular situations.
 It is important to consult with experienced estate planning counsel to discuss whether a forfeiture clause makes sense for you and, if so, the scope of the clause.

-Determining whether a no-contest clause should apply involves balancing competing public policies.
+Determining whether an in terrorem should apply involves balancing competing public policies.
 On the one hand, public policy supports enforcing penalty clauses from the standpoint of preserving the true intent of the will or trust maker, avoiding wasteful and time-consuming litigation and preventing a dissatisfied beneficiary from coercing a more favorable settlement than what was truly intended.
 Indeed, the primary objective of estate and trust law is to ascertain and give full force to the maker’s intent.

 In order to reconcile the competing reasons to enforce or disregard forfeiture clauses, such clauses are enforced and the challenger is disinherited or penalized only if the challenger’s claim lacked “probable cause.”
-ARS § 14-2517 provides that “A provision in a will purporting to penalize an interested person for contesting the will or instituting other proceedings relating to the estate is unenforceable if probable cause exists for that action.”
-That section applies only to wills.
-There is no statute dealing with penalty clauses in trusts.
-But, because trusts are viewed as will substitutes, the probable cause requirement on penalty clauses in wills also applies to trusts.
-So, if a challenge to a will or trust had probable cause, the challenger will not be disinherited, even if he loses the challenge.
+ARS § 14-2517 provides that “a provision in a will purporting to penalize an interested person for contesting the will or instituting other proceedings or actions relating to the estate is unenforceable if probable cause exists for the contest, proceedings or actions.”
+Similarly, the Arizona Trust Code, A.R.S. § 14-10113, provides that “a provision in a trust instrument that purports to penalize an interested person for contesting the trust instrument or instituting other proceedings or actions relating to the trust property is unenforceable if probable cause exists for the contest, proceedings or actions.”

 So what is probable cause?
 The Arizona Supreme Court has defined probable cause as